youngkyunJang/Deep-Hash-Distillation/README.md

 ## Self-distilled hashing with other methods.
-(TBD) We will provide self-distilled hashing learning to improve previous deep hashing algorithms.
+We will provide self-distilled hashing learning to improve previous deep hashing algorithms (TBD) .